saiprasadbarke/robustmvd-sai-master/rmvd/models/README.md

 --

-## Available models
+## Available native models

-The following provides an overview of all available models including their respective setup instructions.
+The following provides an overview of all available native models.

+To train these models, use the commands from the `train_all.sh` script.
+The weights that are used when these models are used with `pretrained=True`, are the weights that are obtained after training with the `train_all.sh` script.

+To evaluate these models with the provided pretrained weights, use the commands from the `eval_all.sh` script.

 ### `robust_mvd`
 This is the Robust MVD Baseline Model presented in the publication